kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 ```

-An approriate error message will be displayed if there is something wrong with the input.
+An appropriate error message will be displayed if there is something wrong with the input.
 This occurs when :
 * The specified coordinates are too small or too large for the ship
 * The coordinates are invalid (eg. letters > J or numbers outside the 1 to 10 range)
 * The ships are touching each other (only touching diagonally is legal).